darrynten/watson-personality-insights-php/README.md

 ### Unit tests

-Test coverage is 100%, but you must include your `credentials.json` in the root of the project (it is already in the `gitignore`).

-You can also include a live API test to see if everything is working on that end.
+Test coverage is 100%, but you can also include a live API test to see if everything is working on that end.
 You shouldn't have to though, but it can be useful.

 To do live test export

 ```bash
 export DO_LIVE_API_TESTS=true
 ```

+You must also include your real `credentials.json` in the root of the project (it is already in the `gitignore`).

 Which will then do the live test.